Avoid Midges in Scotland. Stay inside a lot

 Six places (or more) to go to stay clear of midges on your Scottish trip

 Your trip to Scotland is fixed but you’ve heard stories about these little biting insects and how they might spoil your experience?
 Read this site’s wide-ranging midge page (link below) and you can tell I am in two minds about how much of a problem midges are.
-(And see also the blog piece about the incident when we were pursued by clouds of the little critturs.)
+(And see also the blog piece - link near foot of page - about the incident when we were pursued by clouds of the little critturs.)

 However, if you intend to visit Scotland, here is my list of the top places for a midge-free Scotland visit.

 Cruachan - the Hollow Mountain, near Oban, Argyll

 On the road to Oban, by Loch Awe, there's a visitor centre, shop and cafe, with easy parking.
 But - listen up - all this leads to a great cavern, the turbine hall (or Machine Hall), which is reached by a tunnel (with a roadway) and looks like a James Bond film set.
 It was (and is) Scotland’s first pumped storage hydro-electric scheme.

 You can visit on a tour, going down a slope into the mountain on a wee bus for 1.1 km (getting on for three-quarters of a mile) to a viewing gallery.
 It's a guided tour and it's facscinating.
 And, I reckon, you should be safe from the villainous midge down there.
 (The tour takes half an hour.)